 Food is always the focus at River Cottage, and each day you’ll tuck into lunch of delicious local, seasonal fare with tasters along the way too.

 If you still have any questions, this will be your chance to ask them and make sure you have all the practical advice you need to set you on your cider making journey.

-There will be time to chat to your fellow scholars and the River Cottage team, before being whisked back up the hill by our tractor and trailer with your jar of liquid gold tucked under your arm.
+There will be time to chat to your fellow scholars and the River Cottage team, before heading back up the hill with your jar of liquid gold tucked under your arm.

 This course is not available to anyone below the age of 18.
 We are required by law to ask for the ID of any guest who appears to be under 25 years of age.

 Some drinks are included, and we also have a licensed bar serving a selection of local beers, ciders, wines and soft drinks.

 Please note: This is a guide to the activities that will make up your course at River Cottage.
 This is by no means set in stone and will depend on seasonal availability.

 On occasion cookery schools will use equipment that includes induction hobs.
 It is recommended that people with pace makers should not work on these units.
 If you are concerned or would like to check whether or not induction hobs will be used on the course you are interested in, please call us on 01297 630302.

 This course is run from River Cottage HQ on the Dorset/Devon borders.
 Full address details of HQ will be provided once you have booked.

 We are a licensed venue.
 We have a wide selection of the finest organic wines available to purchase.